AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-51240-uploaded-file-missing-while-registering-via-company-registration-form.md

 <u>Actual results</u>:

-The uploaded file is not displayed on the company page or the admin customer page in Admin.
+The uploaded file is not displayed on the company page nor on the admin customer page in the [!UICONTROL Commerce Admin].

 ## Apply the patch